gsoft-inc/wl-squide/docs/reference/routing/useRenderedNavigationItems.md

 ### Parameters

 - `navigationItems`: An array of `NavigationLink | NavigationSection` to render.
-- `renderItem`: A function to render a single link from a navigation item
+- `renderItem`: A function to render a link from a navigation item
 - `renderSection`: A function to render a section from a collection of items.

 #### `NavigationLink`

+Accept any properties of a React Router [Link](https://reactrouter.com/en/main/components/link) component with the addition of:

 - `$key`: An optional key identifying the link.
+Usually used as the React element [key](https://legacy.reactjs.org/docs/lists-and-keys.html#keys) property.
 - `$label`: The link label.
 Could either by a `string` or a `ReactNode`.
 - `$canRender`: An optional function accepting an object and returning a `boolean` indicating whether or not the link should be rendered.
 - `$additionalProps`: An optional object literal of additional props to apply to the link component.
-- Any React Router [Link](https://reactrouter.com/en/main/components/link) component props.

 #### `NavigationSection`

 - `$key`: An optional key identifying the section.
+Usually used as the React element [key](https://legacy.reactjs.org/docs/lists-and-keys.html#keys) property.
 - `$label`: The section label.
 Could either by a `string` or a `ReactNode`.
 - `$canRender`: An optional function accepting an object and returning a `boolean` indicating whether or not the section should be rendered.
 - `$additionalProps`: An optional object literal of additional props to apply to the section component.